Skip to main content

 Initialisms or Acronyms Written in All Capital Letters

-When qualifying initialisms and acronyms with a Type of Corporate Body term, use a term in the singular form, such as those used in the examples in 11.7.1.4 and 11.13.1.2.
-Specifically, prefer a term used in the 368ǂa, as described above in the section: 368 - Other Attributes of Corporate Body, ǂa Type of Corporate Body.
-Always use the singular form of the term.
+• When qualifying initialisms and acronyms with a Type of Corporate Body term, use a term in the singular form, such as those used in the examples in RDA 11.7.1.4 and 11.13.1.2.

 110 1_ United States. ǂb Transportation Security Administration. ǂb Office of Global Strategies